eaimiesylv/payment/README.md

 Apache server or any other server

-How to set up project Clone the project
+**How to set up project Clone the project

 Rename .env.example to .env Create a database using the name specific in the .env file Run the following command command

 1.composer update

-Clone the project
+2.Clone the project

-Rename .env.example to .env
+3.Rename .env.example to .env

-Create a database using the name specific in the .env file
+4.Create a database using the name specific in the .env file

-Run the following command command
+5.Run the following command command

-composer update
+6.composer update

-composer install
+7.composer install

-php artisan migrate
+8.php artisan migrate

-php artisan db:seed --class=PlanTableSeeder
+9.php artisan db:seed --class=PlanTableSeeder

-How to use the project
+**How to use the project

-php artisan serve
+1.php artisan serve

-npm run dev
+2.npm run dev

+3.open the link generated in step 1

+4.register and login

-open the link generated in step 1 register and login click on add subscription make payment using either paystack or stripe.
+5.click on add subscription

+6.make payment using either paystack or stripe.

-Note you can only use the default choosen card for payment.
+7.Note you can only use the default choosen card for payment.
 However their is an option to change it